jhasaketanDWI/test-app-Backend/README.md

 ---

-YouthConnect offers a sophisticated, **feature-rich ecosystem** aimed at fostering innovation.
+GenSparkConnect offers a sophisticated, **feature-rich ecosystem** aimed at fostering innovation.
 It empowers the **next generation of entrepreneurs** by connecting them with the resources they need to **succeed**.

 ---